pbrehaut/f5_config_parser/readme.md

 # Add certificates to collection
 collection += certificates

+# This method call is required in this instance to refresh stale dependencies that would have been initialised on config load above
+# The dependency state for the SSL profile objects would be initialised but missing the certificate objects, running this method will force a refresh
+# with the new scope available
+# It is also recommended to save the dependency cache at this point for performance boost.
+See performance section below
+collection.initialise_dependencies()

 # Analyse complete SSL dependency chain
 vs = collection['ltm virtual /Common/secure-web-server']
 all_dependencies = collection.get_related_stanzas([vs], 'dependencies')